dart-lang/language/working/2364 - primary constructors/feature-specification.md

-The desugaring consists of the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a primary constructor, and _D2_ is the result of desugaring.
-The desugaring step will delete elements that amount to the primary constructor; it will add a new constructor _k_; it will add zero or more instance variable declarations;
-and it will add zero or more top-level constants *(holding parameter default values)*.
+The desugaring consists of the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a primary constructor in the header, and _D2_ is the result of desugaring.
+The desugaring step will delete elements that amount to the primary constructor; it will add a new constructor _k_; it will add zero or more instance variable declarations; and it will add zero or more top-level constants *(holding parameter default values)*.

 Where no processing is mentioned below, _D2_ is identical to _D_.
 Changes occur as follows: